autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-kaggle.md

 predictor.class_labels  # classes in this list correspond to columns of predict_proba() output
 ```

-Alternatively, the following command should clarify which predicted-probability corresponds to which class:
+Now, lets get prediction probabilities for the entire test data, while only getting the positive class predictions by specifying:

 ```
-y_predproba = predictor.predict_proba(test_data)
+y_predproba = predictor.predict_proba(test_data, as_multiclass=False)
 ```

 Now that we have made a prediction for each row in the test dataset, we can submit these predictions to Kaggle.
 Most Kaggle competitions provide a sample submission file, in which you can simply overwrite the sample predictions with your own as we do below: